gruntwork-io/docs/docs/2.0/docs/library/tutorials/customizing-modules.md

 ### Outputs

-Finally, define the outputs that will be available from your wrapper module.
-You can choose to expose all outputs from the Gruntwork module or a subset of them.
-In this example, we define two outputs — the Lambda function ARN and the invoke ARN.
+Finally, define the outputs that your wrapper module will provide.
+You can choose to expose all outputs from the Gruntwork module or limit them to a specific subset.
+In this example, two outputs are defined: the Lambda function ARN and the invoke ARN.

 ```hcl title=outputs.tf